bramyeon/bramyeon/README.md

 Here are some ideas to get you started:
 -->
 I am an undergraduate student at [**KAIST**](https://kaist.ac.kr), majoring in [**Electrical Engineering**](https://ee.kaist.ac.kr) with a specially designated major in Artificial Intelligence (AI) and a minor in [**Chemical and Biomolecular Engineering**](https://cbe.kaist.ac.kr).
 My research area englobes various areas of AI, especially:
-- Generative AI for bioinformatics and computer vision
+- generative AI for bioinformatics and computer vision
-- Data science
+- data science
-- Large language models (LLMs)
+- large language models (LLMs)

 Visit my [homepage](https://bramyeon.notion.site/273bfa00fa42422c93a217836e8c9a98?pvs=4) to know more about me!